-A hip attitude in a beautifully restored Stanford White landmark near the Great White Way.
+This appealing hotel entices with a hip attitude in a beautifully restored landmark building near the Great White Way.

 Sant Chatwal, father of celebrity hotelier Vikram Chatwal, pulled off an enviable feat when he opened The Chatwal New York: He delivered a property that feels equal parts downtown and theater-goer friendly while also serving up a fine blend of old NYC layered with contemporary comforts.
 Along with the project's lead architect, Thierry Despont, Chatwal should also be commended for doing what so many others can't seem to do in modern-day New York: he left a grande dame of architecture in better (yet hipper) shape than he found her (no ugly glass replacement tower necessary).